ai-for-java/ai4j/README.md

 - Provide examples.
 Sometimes it is best to show LLM a few examples of what you want instead of trying to explain it.
 - Ask LLM to provide structured output (JSON, XML, etc).
 This way you can parse response more easily and distinguish different parts of it.
 - Use unusual delimiters, such as \```triple backticks``` and \<<<triple angle brackets\>>> to help the LLM distinguish data or input from instructions.

+## Useful materials
+Text version of above course: https://platform.openai.com/docs/guides/gpt-best-practices How to build software powered by OpenAI/ChatGPT: https://www.deeplearning.ai/short-courses/building-systems-with-chatgpt/ Cookbook with examples of how to use OpenAI API: https://github.com/openai/openai-cookbook